Questions and Answers about HPV and the Vaccine

 I have heard there is an HPV vaccine that protects against more types of HPV, but I had one of the original versions.
 Do I need to get it again?

-The HPV vaccine protects against nine types of HPV (Gardasil 9®).
-The CDC does not recommend giving this vaccine to people who already had the earlier HPV vaccines (Cervarix® or Gardasil®-4).
-However, because the vaccine protects against additional types of the virus, individuals may still reasonably get the vaccine.
+The HPV vaccine protects against nine types of HPV (Gardasil 9).
+While people who already had the earlier HPV vaccines (Cervarix or Gardasil-4) are not recommended to get the newer version, they may still reasonably opt to get the vaccine because it protects against 5 or 7 additional types of HPV.
 In this case, the person should speak with their healthcare provider regarding the relative benefits associated with this choice.

 I had two doses of the HPV vaccine a while ago.
 Now, I hear there is a different one that protects against more types of HPV.
 Should I get that one and if so, do I need to get all three doses of the newer one?

-The newer version, Gardasil 9®, is the only version currently available, so you can be protected against more types of the virus by getting the vaccine.
-The 9-valent vaccine can be used in place of either of the previous two HPV vaccines (Gardasil®-4 and Cervarix®) to complete a vaccination series, so, you do not need to start over again.
+You do not need to start the series over again.
+The newer version, Gardasil 9, is the only version currently available, so you can be protected against more types of the virus by getting the vaccine.
+The 9-valent vaccine can be used in place of either of the previous two HPV vaccines (Gardasil-4 and Cervarix) to complete a vaccination series.
 You would just get the last dose with the current vaccine option.
-Cervarix and Gardasil-4 are no longer available in the United States.
+Cervarix and Gardasil-4 are no longer available in the US.

 If you are younger than 15 years old and your first two doses were separated by at least six months, you do not need any additional doses.